ScWL77/QuizApp/README.md

 3) Instructor displays the statistics on his console

 # Additional Features Added
-- Create an activity for students to log-in to the system
+- Create an activity for students to log-in to the system (Number Generated Code)
 - Keeping track of questions, e.g., in the MCQ panel, create two buttons "Start" and
   "Stop" and capture all responses between the start and stop times, for that particular question.